ParsaHmi/Food-Reservation-System/README.md

 # Food Reservation System

-A food reservation system using laravel with docker‌!
+A simple food reservation system using laravel with docker!

-## Design & Prototype
+## Features
-there is admin and other users admin can define many foods for weekdays and users can login and reserve a food per day users are created by admin and admin can delete them, create food or edit them. admin can also login to user page by their username only!
+There is admin and other users admin can define many foods for weekdays and users can login and reserve a food per day users are created by admin and admin can delete them, create food or edit them. admin can also login to user page by their username only!

-## pages and passwords :
+## Usage :
-the login page is the root ( /login ) users can use their username and password to log in or they can use "forgot password" to set the new passsword ( the default new password is "firtsname + lastname" ) and also admin can login using "admin panel" button the admin default username and password is ("admin","1234") you can change it in src/app/http/controllers/adminlogincontroller.php admin dashboard page has four button :
+The login page is the root ( /login ) users can use their username and password to log in or they can use "forgot password" to set the new password ( the default new password is "firstname + lastname" ) and also admin can login using "admin panel" button the admin default username and password is ("admin","1234") you can change it in src/app/http/controllers/adminlogincontroller.php admin dashboard page has four button :
 - exit : to get back to login page
-- Update foods : to creat or delete foods
+- Update foods : to create or delete foods
 - Login By Username : to login to user page with username
 - Add/Delete User : for make or destroying users

 ### How database works :
-this project use the SQLITE for database it has three tables:
+This project use the SQLITE for database  ( can be changed in .env ) it has three tables:
 - users : it keeps the users details
 - foods : it keeps the food detail that admin define on any day